Alachaur: Demography

-As of 2011, Alachaur has a total number of 263 houses and population of 1218 of which 596 include are males while 622 are females according to the report published by Census India in 2011.
+As of 2011, Alachaur has a total number of 263 houses and a population of 1218 of which 596 include are males while 622 are females according to the report published by Census India in 2011.
 The literacy rate of Alachaur is 84.47%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 117 which is 9.61% of total population of Alachaur, and child sex ratio is approximately 857 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 23.65% of total population in Alachaur.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 328 people were engaged in work activities out of the total population of Alachaur which includes 278 males and 50 females.
 According to census survey report 2011, 94.82% workers describe their work as main work and 5.18% workers are involved in Marginal activity providing livelihood for less than 6 months.